Hey Mamas! This week I’ve put together a post outlining the basics of how to prepare for labor induction through my eyes as an L&D nurse.

 How is a foley bulb placed?

-- They’ll use their hands or a speculum to place the Foley bulb in your vagina
+2. They’ll use their hands or a speculum to place the Foley bulb in your vagina

-- Then it is moved through your cervix.
+3. Then it is moved through your cervix.
 This can be a bit uncomfortable (you might feel lots of cramping, and may have some contractions after the procedure)

-We do Foley bulbs A LOT at our hospital, but I’ve also heard of certain hospitals not using them AT ALL.
+We do Foley bulbs A LOT at my hospital, but I’ve also heard of certain hospitals not using them AT ALL.
 It just depends on your provider and his/her preference.
 Many providers use medications that are inserted in your cervix (which I’ll get to in a moment), instead of placing a Foley bulb.

-4. Cervadil and other meds
+4. Cervidil and other medications

 These medications all help your cervix relax so that it can open more easily.
-This is in contrast with something like Pitocin which has the goal of starting rip-roaring labor contractions. (for some mamas these do this, too, though!)
+This is in contrast with something like Pitocin which has the goal of starting rip-roaring labor contractions.

 The most common intravaginal medications are:

-- Cervadil: this is a prostaglandin that’s inserted vaginally.
+• Cervidil: this is a prostaglandin that’s inserted vaginally.
 It helps relax the cervix prior to the induction of labor

-Related: How to Induce Labor Naturally
+Related Reading: How to Induce Labor Naturally

 How to prepare for labor induction